sauljabin/kafka-sandbox/md/introduction.md

 **Kafka Sandbox** helps you to deploy a kafka sandbox locally.
 It intends to be a simple way to get started with kafka and help you on your learning path.
 It provides you with a wide variety of tools from the kafka ecosystem and a simple way to run them all.
 It also includes a set of tools and tips to make it easier for you to use kafka.
+This is not intended to replace official courses.

-It does not include security since it is not a production system.
+> It does not include security since it is not a production system.

 ## Interesting Links